debate-map/app/README.md

 		* 2.1.2\) If your docker/kubernetes system is not active yet, start it now. (eg. on Windows, launching Docker Desktop from the start menu)
 		* 2.1.3\) Run (in repo root): `npm start backend.tiltUp_local`
 		* 2.1.4\) Wait till Tilt has finished deploying everything to your local k8s cluster. (to monitor, press space to open the Tilt web-ui, or `s` for an in-terminal display)
+			* 2.1.4.1\) If you hit the error `Error: couldn't find key host in Secret default/debate-map-pguser-...`, kill the tilt-up process, then rerun it. (this will allow tilt / `Reflector.star` to generate a new annotation on the `default/debate-map-pguser-admin` resource, triggering it to reflect the now-populated secret in the `postgres` namespace)
 	* 2.2\) Option 2, by launching individual pods/components directly on your host machine: (arguably simpler, but not recommended long-term due to lower reliability for dependencies, eg. platform-specific build hazards and versioning issues)
 		* 2.2.1\) Start app server (if needed): `cd Packages/app-server; cargo run` (not yet tested)
 		* 2.2.2\) Start web server (if needed): `cd Packages/web-server; cargo run` (not yet tested)